secretstartups/handbook/content/handbook/support/workflows/working-on-tickets.md

 1. Use the handover macro:
    - All handover requests, including low-priority situations, should use and complete the new macro named `Handover Ticket Summary`.
    - Tickets not using the macro will not be considered in an acceptable state for handover acceptance and will be re-assigned to the requestor.
 1. Set the appropriate field in Zendesk:
    - Zendesk now includes a new form field named `Handover Status`.
    - All tickets requiring handover should have this field set to "Need Handover”.
 1. Unassign the ticket
    - Tickets using the macro and having `Handover Status` set to `Need Handover`` will appear in the SGG queue under NRT.
-   - Handover tickets should be assgined to the corresponding SGG view (e.g. SGG Maple) and not in the following states `solved/closed/pending`.
+   - Handover tickets should been unassigned, to do this in Zendesk you need to change the `Assignee` field to a non human item (e.g. SGG Maple), you should also ensure that the `SGG` field is set to the corresponding SGG view (e.g. Maple) and the ticket is not in the following states `solved/closed/pending`.

 ### Using the Cross Region Handover Form